dotnet/WatsonTcp/README.md

 WatsonTcp is the fastest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, fast disconnect detection, and easy to understand callbacks.

-## New in v2.2.1
+## New in v2.2.2

-- Added Logger method to both WatsonTcpServer and WatsonTcpClient (thanks @crushedice)
+- Added Statistics object.

 ## Test Applications